buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_0/Lesson_1_Starting_off_strong.md

 Whenever you run into something you can hit the mods up directly in the Discord by doing `@mods` to ping them.
 You can also run `/question` which will alert the mods with your question.

-**Please keep all discussions around this build in the help sections of the `BUILD AN AI WRITER` section on the Discord.
+**Please keep all discussions around this build in the help sections of the `BUILD AI AVATARS` section on the Discord.
 If you start asking questions in random channels in the Discord your question will most likely not get answered lol.**

 If you don’t have access to these channels, relink your Discord [here](https://buildspace.so/p/build-ai-avatars).